Campus Improvement Plan

 Evaluation Data Sources: Campus Safety Committee roster and calendar

-Strategy 1: Establish a Campus Safety Committee composed of a cross section of stakeholders to look at matters related to campus safety.
+Strategy 1: Establish Campus Safety Committee composed of a cross section of stakeholders to look at matters related to campus safety.

-Strategy 2: Participate in campus safety audits
+Strategy 2: Participate in campus safety audit.

 Performance Objective 3 - EMERGENCY OPERATIONS